 If you want to stay in a 5 star all inclusive beachside resort, Mitsis Rinela Beachside Resort and Spa is a good choice.

 Rethymnon is home to around 40,000 people and is Crete’s third largest town.
-It features a charming old town influenced by both Venetian and Ottomans conquerers.
+It features a charming old town influenced by both Venetian and Ottoman conquerers.
 The Venetian lighthouse on Rethymnon’s harbor, dotted with colorful buildings, is strikingly similar to the one in Chania.
 There’s a large beach in town with chic beach bars and restaurants.

 What to See in Rethymnon